-1. Build a prompt evaluation Container
+1. Build a prompt evaluation LocalAPI

-Use the ContainerConfig interface to describe dataset splits, rubrics, and rollout handlers.
-Build in any language – implement the OpenAPI contract in your preferred language. → Create a prompt evaluation Container | Polyglot examples2.
+Use the TaskAppConfig interface to describe dataset splits, rubrics, and rollout handlers.
+Build in any language – implement the OpenAPI contract in your preferred language. → Create a prompt evaluation LocalAPI | Polyglot examples2.
 Author the prompt optimization config

 Capture the GEPA algorithm choice, initial prompt template, training/validation seeds, and optimization parameters in TOML. → Read: Prompt optimization configs3.
 Query and evaluate results